omarluq/stimulus-store/README.md

 With Stimulus Store, you can:

 - Create and manage global state with ease.
-- Share state between different controllers effortlessly using a shared `Store` class.
+- Share state between different controllers effortlessly using a unified, atomic `Store` class.
 - Keep your codebase clean and maintainable.

 ## Installation